SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 The point of the Weimar story is that neoliberal austerity economics breeds working class resentment of the elites, and this sometimes can lead to significant working class support for fascists.
 As we know, the fascist only need about a solid 35% of the demos support.
-The fascists becomes seen as their saviour.
+The fascist becomes seen as their saviour.
 You can bleat all day long about how this is stupid and self-destructive, and it is, but you cannot deny the workers are correct in seeking a saviour.
 When the lampost is the only light around you tend to look for your keys under it.

+Or consider Thomas Frank's _[What‘s the Matter with Kansas?](/ohanga-pai/images/)_.
+Labour Party, Greens, and Liberal partisan organizations (fake progressives) have still not learned.

 In an orthogonal arena of politics there is a parallel in climate and ecosystem catastrophe.
 When the liberals demand an end to coal mining